SethHWeidman/odsc_east_2025_grpo_llama/README.md

 4. Finally, `4_ODSC_East_2025_GRPO_on_Llama-Compare-Results.ipynb` shows how to compare the results of two model variants.
 This was used to evaluate the results pre-and-post fine-tuning.

-# Swap ins and outs
+# Analysis: What did the LoRa Adapters Learn?
+Analyzing the swap ins and outs.

 [Swap-ins-and-outs](swap_ins_and_outs.md) contains example questions that the post-fine tuning model answered correctly that the pre-fine tuning model did not, and vice versa, as well as questions that both models answered correctly or incorrectly for comparison.

+Reviewing the swap-ins, the model seems to have gotten better at understanding _language_ in the context of these problems, rather than improving its understanding of math: the questions that swap in tend to have more unusual turns of phrase: "He responds in kind." "... the third bag has a hole in it, so ...", "to fill in two holes the pirates kept falling in", "cashback".
+This is a good
+reminder: **language models can only learn language**!